aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

     return wrapper
 ```

-*Note* that choice of names for `decorator` and `wrapper` is not restricted in any way in Python.
-Whatever you are allowed to name the regular Python function, you are also allowed to name the decorating and wrapping functions.
+*Note* that the choice of names `decorator` and `wrapper` is not restricted in any way in Python.
+Whatever is allowed for regular Python functions is also allowed for the names of decorating and wrapping functions.

 This decorator does nothing but simply prints something before and after the internal function is called.
-We propose you perceive it as an abstraction for some computations.
+We propose you to view it as an abstraction for some computations.
 Note that a decorator function returns *a function*.
 When decorating functions, you will ultimately want to normally return what the internal function returns *but* also perform certain computations before and after it executes.

-If we proceed without using Python decorators, two more principal steps are required.
+If we proceed without using Python decorators, two more extra steps are required.
 First, we must implement the function we want to decorate.
 Let's go for something trivial:

 ```{code-cell} ipython3
 def print_identity(name, age):
     print(f'Your name is {name}.
 You are {age} year(s) old.')
 ```

-Second, we have to perform actual decoration:
+Second, we have to perform the actual decoration:

 ```{code-cell} ipython3
 print_identity_and_more = decorator(print_identity)
 ```

-`print_identity_and_more` is a function that accepts the same parameters as `print_identity` and prints certain string before and after it executes.
+`print_identity_and_more` is a function that accepts the same parameters as `print_identity` and prints certain strings before and after it executes.

 ```{code-cell} ipython3
 print_identity_and_more('Marichka', 42)
 ```

-Python decorator decorates the function in a single step:
+Python decorator decorates the function in a single step using the @ symbol:

 ```{code-cell} ipython3
 @decorator